echo2echo/Perl-Web-Images/README.md

 See notes and other instructions in the Perl script

 Change html to taste and change Copyright to your own site.

+This script will display thumbnail images having the text "thumb_" in the filename.

+When viewing the page the thumbnails are displayed. if you would like to see the full sized original file, click on a thumbnail

 Visit your site at something like http://YourSite.net/cgi-bin/MyGallery/ to see your image gallery.